maidangzhu/maidang-form/README.md

-Build your own form component in React, like antd Form component.
+Build your own form component in React, like Ant Design Form component.

 ## Example
 ```jsx